Cultural sites in Uganda, Rwanda, Tanzania, and Kenya

-Rwanda experienced the genocide in 1994 and many Tutsis lost their lived due to the power struggle that was in the country.
-After the genocide many memorial centers were set up in remembrance of those that lost their lives in the struggle for peace and these are located in the different parts of the country.
+Rwanda experienced the genocide in 1994 and many Tutsis lost their lives.
+It was due to the power struggle that was in the country.
+After the genocide many memorial centers were set up in remembrance of those that lost their lives in the struggle for peace.
+And these are located in the different parts of the country.
 The different genocide sites include the Nyamata memorial site, Kigali genocide memorial site, Bisesero memorial site, Gisozi memorial site and many more others.
 And once you get to these sites, you are given a brief background of what happened before you experience it personally.

 The National arts museum Rwesero

-The museum is located in Nyanza where the palace of the king Mutara III Rudahingwa was and it has different art craft that depicts the vast culture in the country through paintings, sculptures and other traditional embroidery that is sold at the museum.
+The museum is located in Nyanza where the palace of the king Mutara III Rudahingwa was.
+Further, it has different art craft that depicts the vast culture in the country.
+This is through paintings, sculptures and other traditional embroidery that is sold at the museum.
 A guide will take you through the different things that are shown in the museum including genocide events.

 The king’s palace

 The king’s palace is also located in Nyanza and it is a place one must see when they visit Rwanda.
-You will find many royal regalia that was use by the king during his reign like drums, spears, beads and many more others.
-Visitors to the palace are allowed to take as many photos as they want and they are also allowed to put on the crowns of the former kings and queen for a moment and they also get to join in the cattle rearing that is done with the help of the guides found in the palace.
+You will find many royal regalia that was used by the king during his reign.
+For example drums, spears, beads and many more others.
+Visitors to the palace are allowed to take as many photos as they want.
+More so, they are also allowed to put on the crowns of the former kings and queen for a moment.
+Again they also get to join in the cattle rearing that is done with the help of the guides found in the palace.

-As earlier on stated, there are more cultural site that can be found in the above countries but we have just had a glimpse of what you can find when you visit any of them.
+As earlier on stated, there are more cultural site that are found in the above countries.
+However we have just had a glimpse of what you can find when you visit any of them.
 There are other numerous cultural sites and all these show different things that will interest you if you give it a chance and visit any day.

 Cultural sites in Uganda, Rwanda, Tanzania, and Kenya